 We’re not afraid to file motions.
 We’re not afraid to fight for our clients.
 If you’re looking for someone who is going to fight for you, certainly contact us.
 If you don’t need a fighter, other criminal defense firms may do the job.

 Matthew Meyer and Benjamin Van Severen have achieved positive results for clients facing child neglect charges.
-Meyer Van Severen, S.C. certainly provides child neglect defense.
+Van Severen Law Office certainly provides child neglect defense.
 Contact us at (414) 270-0202 to discuss your case today.